Wulf/nodehun/README.md

 	npm install nodehun

 If you run into any build errors, make sure you satisfy the requirements for [`node-gyp`](https://github.com/nodejs/node-gyp#installation).
-Further, please note that nodehun relies on the C++-17 standard, so make sure your compiler is up to date!

 ## Quick Start